georgbuechner/chatroom/README.md

 ### CMake
 CMake is used to generalize the compilation process.
 As well as conan it is a step towards making a program run on cross-platform, as platform and compiler independent configuration-files are used.

+### Catch
+Catch is a testing tool for c++, which is used to set up a series of tests.

+### GitHub Actions
+A cmake workflow is setup, which automatically tries to build and run tests on a clean ubuntu server